 F – Fair Trade

 All of the items that are sold in the lead-up to Christmas are made by a real person.
 Take the time to consider this before you shop, and seek out fair trade options.
 Not only will you positively impact a life and a community with your purchase, but you are also making a more sustainable choice.
-Because they are often handmade, smallbatch, and made from recycled or renewable materials, fair trade products are usually the more eco-friendly option to their mass produced counterparts.
-Learn more about ethical business practices make a difference.
+Because they are often handmade in small batches and designed with recycled or renewable materials, fair trade products are usually the more eco-friendly option to their mass produced counterparts.
+Learn more about how ethical business practices make a difference.